emqx/emqtt/changlog.md

 ## Enhancements

+* Use bit flags instead of boolean record fields (there were 8 of them)
 * Hide password in an anonymous function to prevent it from leaking into the (crash) logs [#168](https://github.com/emqx/emqtt/pull/168)
 * Added `publish_async` APIs to support asynchronous publishing. [#165](https://github.com/emqx/emqtt/pull/165)
   Note that an incompatible update has been included, where the return format